 Glucose is a vital substance that provides much of the energy needed by cells, but it must first be absorbed by the cells.
-Insulin attaches to receptors on the surface of cells and opens "pores" in the cell wall that allow glucose molecules to leave the bloodstream and enter the cell's interior.
-Without an adequate amount of insulin to “open the door,” glucose is unable to get into the cells, so it accumulates in the blood, setting in motion a series of events that result in diabetes mellitus.
+Insulin tells the body’s cells to absorb glucose from the bloodstream.
+Without an adequate amount of insulin to “open the door,” glucose cannot get into the cells and so it accumulates in the blood, causing hyperglycemia (high blood sugar).

-When there isn't enough insulin, the cells of the body become starved for their primary source of energy - glucose.
-In response to this apparent starvation, the body starts breaking down stores of fat and protein for energy, causing weight loss.
-The apparent starvation stimulates hunger and the dog eats more, resulting in weight loss in a dog with a ravenous appetite.
-The body tries to eliminate the excess glucose by excreting it in the urine.
-Since glucose attracts water, it promotes loss of bodily fluids into the urine, resulting in the production of a large amount of urine.
+When there is not enough insulin, the cells of the body become starved of their primary source of energy - glucose.
+In response to this apparent starvation, the body starts breaking down stores of fat and protein for energy, causing weight loss despite a ravenous appetite.
+The body tries to eliminate the excess glucose by urinating more.
+Since glucose attracts water, it increases the volume of urine produced.
 To avoid dehydration, the dog drinks more and more water.

-In humans, there are two types of diabetes mellitus.
-In both types there is a failure to regulate blood sugar, but the basic mechanisms of disease differ between the two.
+There are three types of diabetes mellitus.
+In all types there is a failure to regulate blood sugar, but the basic mechanisms of disease differ.

-In type II diabetes mellitus (sometimes called non-insulin-dependent diabetes mellitus), some insulin-producing cells remain, but the amount of insulin produced is insufficient, there is a delayed response in secreting it, or the tissues of the dog's body are relatively insulin resistant.
-Type II diabetes may occur in older obese dogs.
-People with this form can often be treated with an oral drug that stimulates the remaining functional cells to produce or release insulin in an adequate amount to normalize blood sugar.
-Unfortunately, dogs do not respond well to these oral medications and usually need some insulin to control their disease.
+- In type II diabetes mellitus (sometimes called non-insulin-dependent diabetes mellitus), some insulin-producing cells remain, but the amount of insulin produced is insufficient, or there is a delayed response in secreting it, or the tissues of the dog's body are relatively insulin resistant.
+Type II diabetes rarely occurs in dogs.

 How is diabetes mellitus diagnosed?

-To conserve glucose within the body, the kidneys do not filter glucose out of the blood stream into the urine until an excessive level is reached.
+To conserve glucose within the body, the kidneys do not filter glucose out of the bloodstream and into the urine until an excessive level is reached.
 This means that dogs with normal blood glucose levels will not have glucose in the urine.
 Diabetic dogs, however, have excessive amounts of glucose in the blood, so it spills into the urine.
-Once blood glucose reaches 180 mg/dl, the excess is removed by the kidneys and enters the urine.
-This is why dogs and people with diabetes mellitus have sugar in their urine (glucosuria) when their insulin levels are low.
+Once blood glucose reaches a certain level, the excess is removed by the kidneys and enters the urine.
+This is why dogs and people with diabetes mellitus have sugar in their urine (glucosuria).

 What is the prognosis for a dog with diabetes mellitus?

-Once canine diabetes mellitus is properly regulated, the dog's prognosis is good as long as treatment and monitoring are consistent.
-Most dogs with controlled diabetes live a good quality of life with few symptoms of disease.
+Once canine diabetes mellitus is properly regulated, the dog's prognosis is good, if treatment and monitoring are consistent.
+Most dogs with controlled diabetes have a good quality of life with few symptoms of disease.